ZhihaoZhang97/RU-AI/README.md

 This is the official repo for paper: RU-AI: A Large Multimodal Dataset for Machine Generated Content Detection

+Our pre-print paper is avaliable at: [RU-AI: A Large Multimodal Dataset for Machine Generated Content Detection](https://arxiv.org/abs/2406.04906)

 ## Requirement
 The dataset is publicly avaliable at zenodo:
 ```url